Essential Travel Tools

 Seat Guru is useful for its seat maps.
 According to the site, you can enter any one of 1,261 aircraft into their search engine and come up with seat maps for your flight.

-Travel Tools to Book Your Accommodations
+Travel Tools for Booking Accommodations

 I don’t only stay in hotels.
-I love a good bed and breakfast, and find that my social anxiety is lessened when presented with hotcakes and homemade jams.
+I love a good bed and breakfast and find that my social anxiety is lessened when presented with hotcakes and homemade jams.
 Sometimes my travels, especially when they involve friends, require something a bit more condo-style with access to kitchens.

 Maybe I need a cabin in the woods, complete with a hot tub situation.

-In any case, check out my favorite accommodation booking tools below!
+In any case, check out my favorite accommodation booking tools below.

 Agoda is an international booking tool for accommodations that I’ve found is most useful when booking travel to Asia.

-We’ve found resort-level accommodations on the site for what I’d consider hostel-level prices by American standards using Agoda when planning trips to Asia.
+We’ve found resort-level accommodations on the site for what I’d consider hostel-level prices by American standards when using Agoda when planning trips to Asia.

-When it’s bad, it can be really bad, too.
+When it’s bad, it can be REALLY bad, too.

 We’re pickier now with our Airbnb bookings, poring through those reviews to make sure we’re not booking with someone who has loads of properties on the site.